eresearchqut/VirReport/README.md

     ```
     nextflow run eresearchqut/VirReport -profile {docker or singularity or conda} --virreport_ncbi
     ```
-    Download these locally.
-Detailed information on how to do so is available at https://www.ncbi.nlm.nih.gov/books/NBK569850/.
+    Download these locally, following the detailed steps available at https://www.ncbi.nlm.nih.gov/books/NBK569850/.
     Create a folder where you will store your NCBI databases.
 It is good practice to include the date of download.
 For instance:
     ```
     mkdir blastDB/30112021
     ```
-    You will need to use the update_blastdb.pl script from the blast+ version you will use with your pipeline.
+    You will need to use the update_blastdb.pl script from the blast+ version used with the pipeline.
     For example:
     ```
     perl update_blastdb.pl --decompress nt [*]